ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week1/index.md

     `pwd` is a useful tool for checking “where your terminal is”.
 There are several commands that are good for this kind of status checking, `pwd` is the first we'll learn.
-2. Now run `ls`; you should see something like this:
+6. Now run `ls`; you should see something like this:

     ```
-    @YOUR_USERNAME ➜ /workspaces/lecture1 (main) $ ls
+    username $ ls
     Hello.java  messages  README
     ```

     `ls` shows the names of the files and folders inside the current working directory.
 It's another useful status-checking command.
-3. Finally, let's get to running the `java` commands.
+7. Finally, let's get to running the `java` commands.
 First, run `javac`:

     ```
-    javac Hello.java
+    username $ javac Hello.java
     ```
-4. **Write down in notes/discuss**: What happened?
+8. **Write down in notes/discuss**: What happened?
 Write down everything you noticed happen when you ran that command, and discuss what you saw as a group.
 (Hint: did any new files related to Hello.java get created?
 Can you see them with `ls` or in the file browser in the workspace?)
-5. Next, run this command (feel free to pick any of the three languages!)
+9. Next, run this command (feel free to pick any of the three languages!)

     ```
-    java Hello messages/es-mx.txt
+    username $ java Hello messages/es-mx.txt
     ```
-6. **Write down in notes/discuss**: What happened?
+10. **Write down in notes/discuss**: What happened?
 What output do you see?
 How does the output relate to the code in the `Hello.java` file?
-7. Add a new language file to `messages` (you can pick a language and use the official code by looking at [https://www.andiamo.co.uk/resources/iso-language-codes/](https://www.andiamo.co.uk/resources/iso-language-codes/)).
+11. Add a new language file to `messages` (you can pick a language and use the official code by looking at [https://www.andiamo.co.uk/resources/iso-language-codes/](https://www.andiamo.co.uk/resources/iso-language-codes/)).
 It should be called `<language-code>.txt` in the `messages` directory, and have